What We Do

 Mike supports on-campus recruiting, employer relations programs and career development opportunities for MIT students.
 He coordinates employer site visits along with other employer sponsored events and workshops.
 Additionally he provides support on CareerBridge system administration in conjunction with Jordan.
 Mike received a Bachelor of Arts in History from Salem State University and a Master of Education also at Salem.
 Experience includes work in undergraduate admissions, residence life, and career counseling.

 Jordan coordinates on-campus recruiting, consults with employers’ contacts to develop strategies for effective recruiting, provides marketing and graphic design solutions to staff and employers, and advises students, staff and employers on MIT's career management system.
 Experience includes 12+ years in higher education, mainly in employer relations and recruiting.

-Malgorzata leads Global Education and oversees study abroad, including exchanges, and distinguished fellowships, as well as Prehealth Advising, including support to the Committee on Prehealth Advising (COPA).
+Malgorzata leads Global Education and oversees study abroad, including exchanges, and distinguished fellowships.
 She is a member of the GECD leadership team, and works with students and with colleagues across the Institute on matters related to Global Education.
 She also serves as a freshman advisor and co-teaches a freshman seminar.
-Malgorzata received M.Ed. in Higher Education Administration from Harvard and Master's Degree in Polish Literature from University of Warsaw.
+Malgorzata received her M.Ed. in Higher Education Administration from Harvard and Master's Degree in Polish Literature from the University of Warsaw.
 Her professional experience includes 20 years in international education and in study abroad through positions at MIT and Harvard.